pittcsc/track-2015-javascript/talk-2-beginner-js-2/slides.md

 - Reference to the window itself!

 ---
 ### The 'document' object

 - A reference to the document loaded into the browser

-- This is where the majority of interactivity happens

 ---